mirceapopa/intelligence/README.md

 php index.php assets/order.json
 ```

-3. Via POST request, by sending the order json as a "Content-Type" set to "application/json"<br>
+3. Via `POST` request, by sending the order json as a `Content-Type` set to `application/json`<br>
-For this example you can use any app that sends POST reqests, like Insomnia.
-Just make sure that you have the "Content-Type" set to "application/json"
+For this example you can use any app that sends `POST` reqests, like `Insomnia`.
+Just make sure that you have the `Content-Type` set to `application/json`

+Either way, this api must return a JSON response.